 As noted earlier, a TAMP ultimately bundles together two core functions: providing a third-party investment management strategy (i.e., portfolio models), and implementing it (the back-office trading and other tasks to support the investment implementation process).
 From this perspective, the emergence of Model Marketplaces effectively represents the unbundling of the traditional TAMP.

 In essence, the opportunity of a Model Marketplace is to distribute third-party investment management strategies (via their model portfolios) to financial advisors, for the advisors to implement themselves.
 Thus, the advisor can get access to outside “managers”, and their models, without fully delegating the portfolio management role and the associated discretion; instead, the manager sends the model (and its trade updates) to the marketplace, and the advisor implement it themselves.
-Except, with modern trading and rebalancing software, the implementation itself becomes largely automated anyway!
+Except, with the typical modern trading and rebalancing software for financial advisors, the implementation itself becomes largely automated anyway!

 Of course, that still requires the financial advisor to retain responsibility for configuring and implementing the trading and rebalancing software itself.
 Client accounts still have to be onboarded by the advisor, loaded into the rebalancing software, and assigned to the model.
 And the advisor still must (or at least, should want to) review the suggested model trades (when the model changes) and “hit the button” to authorize the model trades in client accounts that the software queues up.